timjogorman/RicherEventDescription/guidelines.md

 \paragraph{Measurement Phrases

-Another exception to a strict headedness approach is that ``few'' is not to be annotated as the head of sentences such as
+Another exception to a strict headedness approach is that "few" is not to be annotated as the head of sentences such as
 \begin{examples
 - {*} *\textsubscript{entity}I * *\textsubscript{event} ate
 * a *\textsubscript{entity}few * of the plums in the *\textsubscript{entity}icebox*
 \end{examples
-Instead, when the head is a quantifier-type term such as ``few'' or ``some'', use the thing counted, as in:
+Instead, when the head is a quantifier-type term such as "few" or "some", use the thing counted, as in:
 \begin{examples
 - *\textsubscript{entity}I * *\textsubscript{event} ate *
 a few of the *\textsubscript{entity}plums* in the *\textsubscript{entity}icebox*
 \end{examples
-This is hopefully clear in such cases, but will be more complicated when dealing with words like ``groups of ..'', ``collections of...'', and increasingly informative units.
+This is hopefully clear in such cases, but will be more complicated when dealing with words like "groups of ..", "collections of...", and increasingly informative units.
 This will end of being a question of whether there is one entity -- in which case the quantified term will be head -- or two entities, a SET and a MEMBER, as discussed